Frequently Asked Questions

 15. What about references, awards and letters of support for verification?

-Include them if they point out learning relevant to your program.
+Only Include them if they support learning relevant to your program.
 Collect the Letters of Attestation, certificates, awards and so forth that you have received.
-Then enter the appropriate examples in the appendices of the portfolio as support of a particular learning goal.
+Then enter the appropriate examples in the portfolio as support of a particular learning goal.

 Please refer to the Portfolio Checklist for a full listing of portfolio requirements.